Fit-to-Live Health & Fitness Retreats use and the to help you optimise your health and fitness.

 The consumption of fructans is believed to have increased due to high fructan-containing diets being very common in the Western diet, especially as more wheat-based products (breakfast cereals, pasta and bread) are consumed.
-This, alongside the gut porosity enhancing and irritating effects of gliadin (part of the gluten protein in wheat) may have increased the number of people who are intolerant or sensitive to fructans (2).
+This, alongside the (part of the gluten protein in wheat) may have increased the number of people who are intolerant or sensitive to fructans (2).

 More about one of these groups, FOS (or fructans)